Netherland below sea level

 Netherlands below sea level

 Did you know that the Netherlands is located below sea level?
 You might be wondering how it is possible that you can still see land instead of only water.
-This is not a weird thought.
-I asked myself the same question when I learned about it in school when I was younger.
 The cool thing is that the Dutch have figured out ways to keep the land dry and suitable for millions of people to live on.
 How?
 Read this article to find out!

 Here you can see which area’s in the Netherlands are below sea level The Netherlands has not disappeared beneath the sea yet due to its Dunes, Dikes, Dames, Floodgates, and Pump houses.
 In short, this is called the “Delta Network or Program”.
 This was designed by the Dutchies themselves in 2010.